JeffreyCA/spleeter-web/README.md

 # Spleeter Web
 [![Docker Compose push](https://github.com/JeffreyCA/spleeter-web/workflows/Docker%20Compose%20push/badge.svg)](https://github.com/JeffreyCA/spleeter-web/actions?query=workflow%3A%22Docker+Compose+push%22)

 Spleeter Web is a web application for isolating or removing the vocal, accompaniment, bass, and/or drum components of any song.
-For example, you can use it to isolate the vocals of a track, or remove the vocals to get an instrumental version of a song.
+For example, you can use it to isolate the vocals of a track, or you can use it remove the vocals to get an instrumental version of a song.

-It is powered by [Spleeter](https://github.com/deezer/spleeter), the awesome source separation library from Deezer that uses deep learning to separate the various components of a song.
+It is powered by [Spleeter](https://github.com/deezer/spleeter), an awesome source separation library from Deezer that uses deep learning to separate the various components of a song.
 Spleeter Web uses the pretrained model [`4stems-model`](https://github.com/deezer/spleeter/wiki/3.-Models#pretrained-model), which performs very well on the [*MusDB*](https://sigsep.github.io/datasets/musdb.html) benchmark.

 The app uses [Django](https://www.djangoproject.com/) for the backend API and [React](https://reactjs.org/) for the frontend.
-[Huey](https://huey.readthedocs.io/en/latest/) is used for the task queue.
+[Celery](https://docs.celeryproject.org/en/stable/getting-started/introduction.html) is used for the task queue.

 ### Features
 - Uses deep neural networks (Spleeter) to separate audio tracks into any combination of their vocal, accompaniment, bass, and drum components
-    - **New: Dynamic Mixes lets you control the volumes of each component while playing back the track in real-time.**
+    - Dynamic Mixes lets you control the volumes of each component while playing back the track in real-time
 - Import tracks by uploading a file (MP3, FLAC, WAV) or by YouTube link
-    - **New: You can now search YouTube directly in the Upload modal (YouTube Data API key required)**
+    - Includes built-in YouTube search functionality (YouTube Data API key required)
 - Persistent audio library with ability to stream and download your source tracks and mixes
 - Customize number of background workers working on audio separation and YouTube imports
 - Supports third-party storage backends like S3 and Azure Blob Storage